ApiLogicServer/Docs/docs/DevOps-Containers.md

 Containers are a best practice for deployment.
 They *also* offer several advantages for development.
 This page outlines a typical scenario for API Logic Server projects.

+!!! pied-piper ":bulb: TL;DR - API Logic Projects are pre-configured for containers, both deployment and dev"

+    Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support.

 ## Containers: What and Why

 ![Container Overview](images/docker/container-dev-deploy.png)